 - Dealing with pets or children in the vehicle

-Evidence Is Critical to Your Distracted Driving Case in Omaha
+Gathering Evidence Is Critical to Your Distracted Driving Case in Omaha

-Types of Distractions that Lead to Collisions
+What Types of Distractions Can Lead to Collisions?

 When drivers take their attention away from the road, they are much more likely to cause accidents.
 There are three types of distractions that typically lead to car crashes—manual, visual, and cognitive.